loomchild/bountyfunding/README.md

 		...
 		smtp_enabled = yes

-* All users or developers that want to use Gang need to specify their emails as notifications and speedy replies are very important
+* All users or developers that want to use BountyFunding need to specify their emails as notifications and speedy replies are very important
 * In case of problems you may consider enabling logging (to stderr or file) and increasing logging level to diagnose possible problems with configuration (in trac.ini):

 		[logging]